Rishav9852Kumar/HTML_TAGS/README.md

-         4.<br />//Gives a break that is it transfers all next content into nrw line // 5.<DOCTYPE html>//used to tell brower the version of html to expect// 6.<img src = "..."/>//used to add an image with link inside the tag//
+         4.<br />//Gives a break that is it transfers all next content into nrw line // 5.<DOCTYPE html>//used to tell brower the version of html to expect// 6.<img src = "..."/>//used to add an image with link inside the tag// 7.<input ... />//Used to get the input from used//

      Html(Attributes)
          1.<p align="left/right/center/justify">...</p>//decides the position of the text //